 Bedford Community Table/Pantry, Inc. distributes free meals and food from its pantry.
 Dial (781) 275 - 7355.

-Clothing and holiday assistance - In addition to the centers above, there are dozens of other organizations and clothing closets that focus on meeting basic needs of those who are struggling.
+Free clothing and household goods - In addition to the centers above, there are dozens of other organizations as well as clothing closets or furniture banks that focus on meeting basic needs of those who are struggling.
 Some are churches, or maybe a regular charity organization.
-The locations distribute free clothing and household supplies around Cambridge, Lowell and other towns as well as cities in Middlesex County.
+The locations distribute free clothing and household supplies around Cambridge, Lowell MA and other towns as well as cities in Middlesex County.